matthewmueller/rfcs/text/0001-datamodel-2.md

 <summary>Lowercase primitives, uppercase indentifiers?</summary>
 <br>

-If primitives are considered special and cannot be overridden then I think we should have special syntax for them.
-If they are simply types that are booted up at start (GraphQL), they should be treated like every other type.

 ### Answer

 Primitives are special, so we'll make them lowercase to separate them from higher-level types.
 For model and embed blocks, we all seem to agree that they should be PascalCase.

+---

+If primitives are considered special and cannot be overridden then I think we should have special syntax for them.
+If they are simply types that are booted up at start (GraphQL), they should be treated like every other type.

 </details>

 <details>
 <summary>Consider the low-level field and model names?</summary>
 <br>

+### Answer

+Prisma doesn't want to expose all the low-level details of the underlying columns, but if you introspect aliases will map directly to the existing column names since there's no other reasonable default.

+As far as aliases changing across languages, variations in case is not a big deal.

+---

 I'm starting to think that it might be best to use the low-level field names as the default for datamodel 2.